-In addition to the mandatory legal requirements, Sierra Wireless SA contributes to a defined contribution pension plan for personnel in France.
+In addition to the mandatory legal requirements, our subsidiaries in France contribute to a defined contribution pension plan for personnel in France.
 This plan is based on a supplementary and tax assisted contribution of 4% of earnings, which is shared 60% by the Corporation and 40% by the employee.